 - Develop and build prototypes

 If you want to put your ideas, materials, products and processes to the test, contact us to find out more about the project: firstname.lastname@example.org.

-The Materials Science Institute is pleased to announce that we are collaborating with Lancaster Material Analysis Ltd and Bruker Ltd to offer free pilot studies of materials with BEXP+SPM for a limited period of time.
+Materials Science Lancaster (MSL) is pleased to announce that we are collaborating with Lancaster Material Analysis Ltd and Bruker Ltd to offer free pilot studies of materials with BEXP+SPM for a limited period of time.

 For more details, or to discuss your sample analysis request, please contact: